david-ewan-campbell/CSharp-React-App-with-Typescript-Project/ClientApp/README.md

-## C#/.NET React Basic Counter App - Migrating to Typescript!
+## Ongoing project to learn to build a C#/.NET React Basic Counter App & Migrating Javascript to Typescript!

+SOme information gleaned up to now in this project...

 Basic steps on how to set up and use C# with a .NET React template and migrate the Javascript to Typescript using tutorials including https://kenny-designs.github.io/articles/2022-06-05-csharp-react-typescript-tutorial.html

-To install typescript with npm:
+Install typescript with npm:
 `npm install -g typescript`

 To check file location of installed Typescript: